 Serve the ıslanaklı bulgur as a side to baked or grilled meats.
 We had it with roasted chicken thighs and big dollop of süzme yoghurt.
 It’s lovely!

 Confession time!
 This recipe says to use half a kilo of spinach, which is closer to what we ate in the restaurant.
 In the photos, there is only 250g of spinach because we had eaten some the day before when I made ıspanaklı yumurta again.
-That dish really is scrumptious!
+That dish really is a delight!